Are you ready to earn your online nursing degree?

 RNs can enter the field after completing a nursing diploma or two-year associate degree in nursing (ADN).
 However, earning a bachelor of science in nursing (BSN) has become the norm, bumping up the RN starting salary and leading to wider job opportunities.

-As a rule, the higher the degree, the greater the compensation level.
-RNs who hold master of science in nursing (MSN) degrees can expect to earn an average of $23,000 more than individuals with BSNs.
+Generally, the higher the degree, the greater the compensation level.
+RNs who hold master of science in nursing (MSN) degrees can earn an average of $23,000 more than individuals with BSNs.

 Associate Degree in Nursing